 Students and their advisors shall be notified of the EA interim grade.
 Once the student is notified of the EA grade, the student shall either resume class attendance or withdraw from the class or the university by the specified deadline.
 If the student does neither, the student shall receive a final grade of FN (failure due to non-attendance).

 The EA interim grade is not intended to apply to students who have excused absences.
 Students are responsible for providing written documentation of excused absences to faculty members.
 "Excused absences" are limited to documented personal illness, family emergencies, or participation in university sponsored activities.

 B. Final Grades

-At the end of each semester, the Office of Enrollment Management shall determine which students should be administratively withdrawn by reviewing the final grades of all students in accordance with the following criteria:
+At the end of each semester, the Office of the Registrar shall determine which students should be administratively withdrawn by reviewing the final grades of all students in accordance with the following criteria:

 The effective date of an administrative withdrawal shall be based on the following considerations: